tuna-arch/tuna/2_isa.md

 The system has a designated register size &mdash; also known as the `WORD` size.
 This can be e.g. 8-bit, 16-bit, 32-bit, etc. The register size determines amount of addressable RAM, because it determines the largest address that can be referenced.

+E.g.,

-E.g., 8-bit registers can only store addresses 0x0 to 0xFF (256 bytes of RAM), 16-bit registers can only store addresses 0x0 to 0xFFFF (approximately 65 kilobytes of RAM), and 32-bit registers can only store addresses 0x0 to 0xFFFFFFFF (approximately 4 gigabytes of RAM).
+* 8-bit registers can store addresses 0x0 to 0xFF (256 bytes of RAM),
+* 16-bit registers can store addresses 0x0 to 0xFFFF (approximately 65 kilobytes of RAM),
+* 32-bit registers can store addresses 0x0 to 0xFFFFFFFF (approximately 4 gigabytes of RAM).

 **_Word size is distinct from how much RAM the system actually has._**

 ### Registers

 Each register is one word wide.

+E.g.,

-E.g., on 8-bit systems the registers are 0x0, 0x1, 0x2, etc; but on 16-bit systems they would be 0x0, 0x2, 0x4, etc; on 32-bit systems they would be 0x0, 0x4, 0x8; and so on.
+* on 8-bit systems the registers are 0x0, 0x1, 0x2, etc;
+* on 16-bit systems they would be 0x0, 0x2, 0x4, etc;
+* on 32-bit systems they would be 0x0, 0x4, 0x8, etc.

 | Register name | Memory address           | Purpose |
 |---------------|--------------------------|-------------------